theopensystemslab/planx-new/README.md

 This project uses Architecture Decision Records (ADRs) to record significant changes and decisions.
 Further details of this can be (found here)[https://github.com/theopensystemslab/planx-new/blob/main/doc/architecture/decisions/0001-record-architecture-decisions.md].

-For maximum visibility and discoverability, we recommend using the (GithHub discussions board)[https://github.com/theopensystemslab/planx-new/discussions] where possible.
+For maximum visibility and discoverability, we recommend using the (GitHub discussions board)[https://github.com/theopensystemslab/planx-new/discussions] where possible.